nodatime/nodatime/src/NodaTime.Web/Markdown/2.3.x/serialization.md

 All default patterns use the invariant culture.

-- `Instant`: an ISO-8601 pattern extended to handle fractional seconds: `uuuu'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFFFF'Z'`
+- `Instant`: an ISO-8601 pattern extended to handle fractional seconds: `yyyy'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFFFF'Z'`
-- `LocalDate`: ISO-8601 date pattern: `uuuu'-'MM'-'dd`
+- `LocalDate`: ISO-8601 date pattern: `yyyy'-'MM'-'dd`
 - `LocalTime`: ISO-8601 time pattern, extended to handle fractional seconds: `HH':'mm':'ss.FFFFFFFFF`
-- `LocalDateTime`: ISO-8601 date/time pattern with no time zone specifier, extended to handle fractional seconds: `uuuu'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFFFF`
+- `LocalDateTime`: ISO-8601 date/time pattern with no time zone specifier, extended to handle fractional seconds: `yyyy'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFFFF`
 - `OffsetDateTime`: RFC3339 pattern:
- `uuuu'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFFFo<Z+HH:mm>`; note that the offset always includes hours and minutes, to conform with ECMA-262.
+ `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFFFo<Z+HH:mm>`; note that the offset always includes hours and minutes, to conform with ECMA-262.
  It does not support round-tripping offsets with sub-minute components.
-- `ZonedDateTime`: As `OffsetDateTime`, but with a time zone ID at the end: `uuuu'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFFFo<G> z`
+- `ZonedDateTime`: As `OffsetDateTime`, but with a time zone ID at the end: `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFFFo<G> z`
 - `Interval`: A compound object of the form `{ Start: xxx, End: yyy }` where `xxx` and `yyy` are represented however the serializer sees fit.
 (Typically using the default representation above.)
 An alternative form can be specified using the `WithIsoIntervalConverter` extension method on `JsonSerializer`/`JsonSerializerSettings`.
 If an interval is infinite in either direction, the corresponding